timborn/stock-stats/README.md

 $ ./aristo.sh | ./filter-out-losses | ./sort-by-targetGain

 # which aristocrats are selling at or below past years price range midpoint?
-$ ./aristo.sh | ./filter-out-over-midprice  | pq -c
+$ ./aristo.sh | ./filter-out-over-midprice  | jq -c

+# which sectors are in the aristocrat list?
+$ ./sectors.sh

+# aristcrats selling at or below midPrice, sorted by dividendPct, highest first
+$ ./sort-by-dividendPct.sh